 - 1. Power imbalances create deep seismic disturbances.
 Institutions need skilled people and mechanisms (respected processes) for addressing issues fairly, productively and progressively.
-When people with (perceived) power are doing wrong or badly, what recourse do people with less (perceived) power have to be heard, and for wrongdoings or bad choices to be addressed?
+Over many years, the dance community has noted the lack of transparency in Dancemakers' decisions, particularly when When people with (perceived) power are doing wrong or badly, what recourse do people with less (perceived) power have to be heard, and for wrongdoings or bad choices to be addressed?
 To whom is leadership morally bound to listen when they can't see or don't understand?
 If the Board governs executive staff, who governs the Board?
 Drawing on the models of fair and equitable peer-to-peer working agreements that artist researcher Pam Tzeng has presented, what kinds of new frameworks and working agreements are needed between staff, community and governance? - 2.
 The inequitable burden of being responsive to communities needs to be addressed (re-distributed, re-collectivized): For white-founded downtown cultural institutions, community responsibility tends to refer to responsibility to 'the artistic community.'
 For IBPOC-founded organizations, community means community populations, including artists and the old, the young, the people who live beyond the downtown core, the vulnerable and the systemically oppressed.
 It is a privilege to be able to emphasize art without considering community populations to favour the few over the collective many.
 It is white privilege, and class privilege, to be able to do this unabashedly.
 Among IBPOC organizations, there are many exemplars of small institutions that support artistic excellence, community development, and public engagement simultaneously.
 This vibrancy produces vigour.
 It's systems thinking at its best.
 In this process of re-design, how does a contemporary institution like Dancemakers consciously choose the communities to whom it presents dance, and with whom they create dance?